-Services that are covered for you What you must pay when you get these services Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
-Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
-You pay: \$0 copay for each Medicare-covered physical, occupational, or speech/language therapy visit.
-Outpatient substance abuse services You are covered for treatment of substance abuse, as covered by Original Medicare.
+Services that are covered for you What you must pay when you get these services Outpatient substance disorder services You are covered for treatment of substance abuse, as covered by Original Medicare.
 You pay: \$15 copay for each Medicare- covered individual substance abuse visit. \$15 copay for each Medicare- covered group substance abuse visit. (requires prior authorization/approval in advance to be covered).
 Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
-You pay: \$50 copay for each Medicare- covered surgical procedure at a non- hospital-affiliated outpatient facility or ambulatory surgery center (requires prior authorization) Or \$100 copay for each Medicare- covered surgical procedure at a hospital-affiliated outpatient facility or ambulatory surgery center (requires prior authorization) Over-The-Counter Benefit You may use your OTC benefits on the Supplemental Benefits Mastercard® Prepaid Card.
-You have a \$50 allowance every month to spend on plan-approved OTC items, medications, and products.
+You pay: \$75 copay for Medicare-covered outpatient surgery services at ambulatory surgery centers. (prior authorization may be required) Or \$150 copay for Medicare-covered outpatient surgery services at hospital facilities. (prior authorization may be required) Over-The-Counter Benefit You may use your OTC benefits on the Supplemental Benefits Mastercard® Prepaid Card.
+You have a \$30 allowance every month to spend on plan-approved OTC items, medications, and products.
 If you do not use all your monthly OTC benefit amount when you order, the remaining balance will not accumulate to the next OTC benefit period.
-You pay \$0 copay for these services.
+You can order: Online - visit AvMed.NationsBenefits.com By Phone - call a NationsBenefits Member Experience Advisor at (877) 239-2946 (TTY: 711), 24 hours a day, seven days a week, 365 days a year.
+By Mail - Fill out and return the order form in the You pay \$0 copay for these services.